Code-Institute-Submissions/project1-codeInstitutte/README.md

 -index.html: Document checking completed.
 No errors or warnings to show.
 -book-cover.html: Document checking completed.
 No errors or warnings to show.
+-movie-cover.html: Document checking completed.
+No errors or warnings to show.